brajeshwar/brajeshwar.github.io/_posts/2011/2011-05-18-is-it-all-fair-in-google-facebooks-war.md

----
-layout: post
-title: Is it "All Fair" in Google & Facebook's War?
+# Is it "All Fair" in Google & Facebook's War?
----

 The big difference in modus-operandi are, that, <a href="http://facebook.com/">Facebook</a> is a social networking website that is operated and privately owned by Facebook Inc; whereas <a href="http://www.google.com/">Google</a> is a search engine for any information.
 On prima-facie, there shouldn't be any competition, as the businesses are different.
 But, it's definitely not the case.